UCSD-E4E/website2.0/_posts/2024-06-26-2024-summer-research-students.md

 ---

-This summer, we are hosting X students from around the US in our 2024 summer research program at UC San Diego.
+This summer, we are hosting 23 students from around the US in our 2024 summer research program at UC San Diego.
 TODO ADD DESCRIPTION  Meet our students by reading their bios below: